 Network processing latency signifies the latency introduced by routers, switches, etc.

-Serialization latency for an automated trading system signifies the time taken to pull the bits on and off the wire.
+Serialisation latency for an automated trading system design signifies the time taken to pull the bits on and off the wire.

-A packet size of 1500 bytes transmitted on a T1 line (1,544,000 bps) would produce a serialization delay of about 8 milliseconds.
-However, the same 1500 byte packet using a 56K modem (57344bps) would take 200 milliseconds.
+A packet size of 1500 bytes transmitted on a T1 line (1,544,000 bps) would produce a serialisation delay of about 8 milliseconds.
+However, the same 1500-byte packet using a 56K modem would take 200 milliseconds.
 A 1G Ethernet line would reduce this latency to about 11 microseconds.

 Solarflare introduced “OpenOnload” in 2011, which implements a technique known as kernel bypass, where the processing of the packet is not left to the operating system kernel but to the userspace itself.
 The entire packet is directly mapped into the userspace by the NIC and is processed there.
 As a result, interrupts are completely avoided.